 Research shows that attachment to celebrities is a healthy part of development.
 However, some kids develop a problematic and mildly pathologic type of celebrity worship: they feel to have an intense and personal relationship with their celebrity friends and refer to them as soul mates.

 When kids seek refuge in their own fantasies and drift apart from parents and peers, the healthy attachment becomes a problematic obsession.
 These kids were found to be lonely, with just few friends, and at the same time they were less attached to their parents (according to the researches of Dr. John Maltby and colleagues).
 These could represent strong risk factors for kids to develop a problematic type of celebrity worship.

-A couple of months ago, singer Zayn Malik announced his decision to leave One Direction, one of the most famous boy-bands in the world.
-As a result of this, pictures emerged on social media from fans who appeared to have harmed themselves and were asking others to do so.
+When singer Zayn Malik announced his decision to leave One Direction, one of the most famous boy-bands in the world, pictures emerged on social media from fans who appeared to have harmed themselves and were asking others to do so.
 This episode shows how serious celebrity worship can get.

 Cutting and bruising are usually the manifestation of a strong suffering that adolescents are unable to express in a more constructive way.
 These kids go through a great deal of psychological pain; they usually feel sadness, anger, and loneliness, have low self-esteem and are unable to express these feelings with words.
 They are unable to elaborate their pain.
 When the pain gets too intense, they express it through their body since this is the only way for them not to be overwhelmed and to find a temporary relief.